-The paper is due at 11:55 pm on March 7 (Thursday class).
-It is to be submitted to the assignment area of SAKAI, NOT IN THE DROP BOX.
+The paper is due at 2:50 PM on March 26th in the corresponding assignment in Canvas.
 Please note that late papers will be penalized one grade step, up to 24 hours, and penalized one grade step further each day after.